About USC Gould

 Michael Simkovic’s research focuses on the intersection between law and finance, with a particular emphasis on credit markets, financial regulation, and taxation.
 His work has been published in leading journals including The University of Chicago Law Review, The Journal of Corporate Finance, and the Journal of Legal Studies.

-Prior to joining the USC Gould faculty, Simkovic was an associate professor at Seton Hall Law School.
-In addition, he has worked as an attorney at Davis Polk & Wardwell in New York and a strategy consultant at McKinsey & Company, specializing in legal, regulatory and business issues affecting financial services companies.
+Prior to joining the USC Gould faculty, Simkovic worked as an attorney at Davis Polk & Wardwell in New York and a strategy consultant at McKinsey & Company, specializing in legal, regulatory and business issues affecting financial services companies.

-He is a frequent contributor to Brian Leiter’s Law School Reports, and has published in The Washington Post and The New York Times Dealbook.
+He is a frequent contributor to Brian Leiter’s Law School Reports and has published in The Washington Post and The New York Times Dealbook.
 His work has been cited by federal regulators and in publications such as The New York Times, Washington Post, Los Angeles Times, Bloomberg, The Atlantic, and USA Today.
+He has appeared on CBS and Marketplace Weekend.

-Simkovic earned his JD at Harvard Law School, where he was an Olin Fellow in Law and Economics, and his undergraduate degree from Duke.
+Simkovic earned his JD at Harvard Law School, where he was an Olin Fellow in Law and Economics.

 Works in Progress